$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states

 \section{Results and Discussion}

 We first examine the transition amplitudes $T^{J=0}$ in the complex plane to see how the poles appear.
-To analyze the coupled-channel effects, we strictly follow our cutoff scheme $\Lambda = m_\mathrm{ex}+600$ MeV for a while.
-Note that the kernel amplitudes do not contain any singularities since we do not include $s$ channel diagrams.
+To analyze the coupled-channel effects, we strictly follow our cutoff scheme $\Lambda = (m_\mathrm{ex}+600)$ MeV for a while.
+Note that the kernel amplitudes do not contain any singularities because we do not include the $s$ channel diagrams.

 By solving the two-body integral equation with a single channel, we can identify which channels give rise to resonant states.
 Each $T$-matrix element is depicted in the left panel of Fig.~\ref{fig:3}.
 We see that the strong attraction in the $u$-channel exchange generates two poles in the $D^0K^+$ and $D^+K^0$ channels.
 Though the kernel amplitudes for the $D_s^+\pi^0\to DK$ and and $D_s^+\eta \to DK$ transitions also incorporate the $u$-channel diagrams, no poles appear in the corresponding $T$-matrix.
 Nevertheless, the $D_s^+\pi^0\to D^0K^+$ and $D_s^+\pi^0\to D^+K^0$ contributions show a significant enhacement at the $D_s^+\pi^0$ threshold energy.
 No pole structures were found in other $T$ matrix elements.

-We multiply the coupling strength $g_ {DD^*M}$ by a control parameter $b$ to see the effects.
-In the right panel of Fig.~\ref{fig:3}, we depict the $u$-channel dependence of the $T_{D^0K^+\to D^0K^+}^{J=0}$ with $b$ varied from $b=0.7$ to $b=1.2$.
+To investigate the channel effects, we introduce a parameter $b$ to serve as a tool to illustrate the coupling between different channels and to demonstrate the emergence of poles in the complex plane, and multiply by it the coupling strength $g_{DD^*\mathcal{M}}$.
+Setting $b$ to 0 turns off the corresponding channel, allowing us to observe the behavior when that particular channel is excluded.
+Conversely, setting $b$ to 1 represents the full contribution of the transition matrix in the current work.
+In the right panel of Fig.~ \ref{fig:3}, we depict the $u$-channel dependence of the $T_{D^0K^+\to D^0K^+}^{J=0}$ with $b$ varied from $b=0.7$ to $b=1.2$.
 Note that the pole, which arises from the strong attraction in the $D^0K^+$ kernel amplitude, appears only if the value of $b$ is approximately greater than 0.7.
 As anticipated, the energy corresponding to this pole increases as $b$ becomes larger.